trytocatchme/MailSender/README.md

 <img height="50" src="@Model.ToBase64(@"\assets\logo.jpg")" />
 ```
-10. In the controller that you created previousrly past this code:
+9. In the controller that you created previously paste this code:
 ```
    public async Task<IActionResult> Welcome()
         {